torbs/eik-lib.github.io/docs/server_rest_api.md

 **Method:** `PUT`

-Puts a new NPM package at the service.
+Puts a new NPM package on the service.

 ```bash
 https://:assetServerUrl:port/npm/:name/:version